spren9er/tilez/README.md

 #### Tile Layout Mode _Sizing_

 When layout mode _'sizing'_ is used, all tiles have exactly the size which is specified in tile props, i.e. for a given width of _100px_, the tile has exactly a width of _100px_ (when there is enough space to render).
-Also, a tile of width _50%_ has _5_ times the width of a tile of width _10%_, which generally does not apply to _'spacing'_ layout mode.
+Also, a tile of width _50%_ has _5_ times the width of a tile of width _10%_ (if they are in the same stack!), which generally does not apply to _'spacing'_ layout mode.

 ![Layout-Mode-Sizing](https://github.com/spren9er/tilez/blob/main/static/tilez_layout_sizing.png?raw=true)